Canadian Transportation Agency Symbol of the Government of Canada

 2.2.
 Upon receiving an application by a landowner for the construction of a road, utility or private crossing under subsections 101(3), 102 or 103(1), the Agency will provide a copy of the application to Transport Canada.

 2.3.
-Within 30 days of receiving an application or upon request of the Agency, Transport Canada will provide any railway safety input it may have to the Agency for its use as part of its crossing regulatory processes.
+Within 30 days of receiving an application or upon request of the Agency, Transport Canada will provide any railway safety advice and information it may have to the Agency for its use as part of its crossing regulatory processes.

 2.4.
 As it may be relevant to any application under sections 101, 102 or 103 of the CTA, Transport Canada will maintain and make available to the Agency a list of crossings that have been the subject of an agreement made under the Grade Crossing Closure Program.